View source: R/matsindf_apply.R

 .dat

-can be a list of named items in which case a list will be returned.
+can be a list of named items in which case a list will be returned

 If items in .dat

-have same names are arguments to FUN
+have same names as arguments to FUN

 ,